CHiPs (film): Plot

-The FBI pick up on a promising lead to a drug house in Venice, prompting Ponch and Baker to respond.
+The FBI pick up on a lead to a drug house in Venice, prompting Ponch and Baker to respond.
 During a lengthy pursuit with one of the crew members, Officer Brian Grieves secretly informs LT that the suspect involved is his son.
 While crossing a bridge, the suspect is decapitated by a recovery vehicle's extended industrial wire.
-LT arrives and crashes into Baker who was in pursuit.
+LT arrives and crashes into Baker, who was in pursuit.
 Parish arrives in his police helicopter and airlifts an unconscious Baker to the hospital.

-Petersen fires Ponch for disobeying his orders to stay far from the FBI's lead.
+Peterson fires Ponch for disobeying his orders to stay far from the FBI's lead.
 Baker also discovers that his ex-wife Karen, who he had been living with, has sold the house while he was in the hospital without telling him.
-At Ponch's, Baker identifies the decapitated biker as former motocross racer Raymond Reed Kurtz Jr., who is revealed to be Ray's son, confirming their earlier suspicions.
+At Ponch's, Baker identifies the decapitated biker as former motocross racer Raymond Reed Kurtz Jr., who is Ray's son, confirming their suspicions.

 Ray kidnaps Karen, holding her hostage at his safe house.
-Ponch and Baker rescue her as Officer Ava Perez arrives with back up, but are attacked by Ray's associates.
-Ray shoots off three of Ponch's fingers, leaving him unable to return fire, so he instead must rely on Baker's poor aim to retaliate.
+Ponch and Baker rescue her as Officer Ava Perez arrives with back up but are attacked by Ray's associates.
+Ray shoots off three of Ponch's fingers, leaving him unable to return fire, so he must rely on Baker's poor aim to retaliate.

-Altering his aim to compensate, Baker accidentally detonates an explosive device that incapacitates Ray and his remaining guards, who Perez and the other Officers arrest.
-Ray comes to, but is reinforced by Officer Lindsey Taylor and then holds Baker at gunpoint.
-Ponch intervenes moments before Ray fires a shot into Baker's arm which ricochets off of a titanium implant and into Ray's head, killing him instantly.
+Altering his aim to compensate, Baker accidentally detonates an explosive device that incapacitates Ray and his remaining guards, who Perez and the other officers arrest.
+Ray comes to but is reinforced by Officer Lindsey Taylor and then holds Baker at gunpoint.
+Ponch intervenes moments before Ray fires a shot into Baker's arm that ricochets off of a titanium implant and into Ray's head, killing him.

 Baker is loaded onto an ambulance to be treated for his injuries.
-Karen offers to join him in hospital, however he finally realizes how little she cares for him and declines her offer.
-Ponch is given morphine by a paramedic ('Poncho' from the original series aka Erik Estrada).
+Karen offers to join him in hospital, but he realizes how little she cares for him and declines her offer.
+Ponch is given morphine by a paramedic ('Ponch' from the original series, aka Erik Estrada).

-A final scene shows Poncho receiving a call from Peterson, who offers him his job back at the FBI.
+A final scene shows Ponch receiving a call from Peterson, who offers him his job back at the FBI.
 He refuses, preferring to stay in the CHP.